 The Greenhouse Gas Pollution Pricing Act ("GGPPA") is Canada's legislative proposal for implementing the Framework and is intended to serve as a regulatory backstop in the event a province does not otherwise implement an adequate provincial GHG regime.
 It is comprised of two primary elements: (i) a charge on fossil fuels; and (ii) a cap and trade system for large industrial emitters.
-Saskatchewan continues to oppose both the Framework and the GGPPA and has launched a constitutional legal challenge to the validity of the GGPPA.
-Ontario has launched a similar challenge.
-Notwithstanding the Court challenges, in September 2018, the Canadian federal government announced that the federal backstop would apply in Saskatchewan, Manitoba, Ontario and New Brunswick.
-Until court decisions are rendered in the Saskatchewan and Ontario cases, it is unclear what effect, if any, the GGPPA will have on Capstone's operations.
+Each of Saskatchewan, Ontario and Alberta have launched constitutional legal challenges to the validity of the GGPPA.
+The Saskatchewan and Ontario Courts of Appeal have both rendered decisions upholding the validity of the GGPPA, and the Alberta Court of Appeal has ruled that the legislation is unconstitutional.
+The expectation is that the issue will be appealed to the Supreme Court of Canada.
+In the interim, all or parts of the GGPPA continue to apply as a backstop to those Provinces without adequate provincial GHG regimes.
+Until a final court decision that applies throughout Canada is rendered, it is unclear what effect, if any, the GGPPA will have on Capstone's operations.
 Capstone continues to monitor potential implications of these events on its business.